sabre-io/Baikal/README.md

 Note: if this file is empty / does not exist, you should try to add it manually (sometimes FTP clients decide to not send files with names beginning with a dot ".")

+# 7. Credits
+Jérôme Schneider (@jeromeschneider) is admin and lead developper.
+Many thanks to Daniel Aleksandersen (@zcode) for greatly improving the quality of the project page (http://baikal.codr.fr).
+Much appreciated, Daniel :)

 -- Jérôme Schneider <mail@jeromeschneider.fr>  Sat, 12 May 2012 23:45:00 +0100